cskiraly/TinyOS/apps/tests/storage/Block/README.txt

-Application to test the BlockStorage abstraction.
-You must partition the flash chip first, by installing the TestNewFlash/Format application.
+Application to test the BlockStorageC abstraction.
+There must be a volumes-<chip>.xml file in this directory describing the test volume for your flash chip.

 Install this application with a moteid of k*4 + 3 to do a full flash test.
 If you install with an id of k*4+1, only the write portion of the test will